canmom/canmom.github.io/_drafts/nier/dod-part-2.md

 ---
-title: "The NieR story, part 4: it can get more grimdark"
+title: "The NieR story, part 5: musou and madness"
-excerpt: "The manga Shi Ni Itaru Aka and the setup for Drag-on Dragoon"
+excerpt: "A blood-drenched &lsquo;hero&rsquo; in a buffet of apocalypses: it's <cite>Drag-on Dragoon</cite>..."
 layout: article
 categories: nier
 tags:
 - nier
-date: 2020-04-14 01:00:00 +0100
+date: 2020-04-22 01:00:00 +0100
 ---
 Where we last left off, we covered the hundred years after the end of DoD3, bringing us up to the start of <cite>Drag-on Dragoon</cite> (released in the west as <cite>Drakengard</cite>).

+{% include hiddentoc.md %}

+{% include figure.html src='/embed/nier/DoDCover.webp' alt='The Japanese cover to Drag-on Dragoon, featuring an orange cloudscape with a dragon flying in the distance.' class='float left' %}

 ## A few words about the game

 DoD has two modes: ground missions, where you run around as Caim in a musou game inspired by <cite>Dynasty Warriors</cite> with the option of hopping on Angelus, and air missions, where you ride on Angelus in a surprisingly free flight sim inspired by <cite>Ace Combat</cite>.
 The levels are generally sprawling, and filled with a few hundred generic soldiers and a handful of stronger enemies.
+It's a game about killing by the hundreds or thousands.

+The story and atmosphere are the the main things to recommend about it, but you can get a lot of the experience by just looking the cutscenes up on Youtube!
+I recommend [this version](https://www.youtube.com/watch?v=MsrFtzQra9c) which uses the Japanese voices.

+{% capture gamemechanics %}
 Beyond working through the story, there are a large number of weapons unlocked by completing specific challenges (typically, killing all the enemies in a certain area or finding a chest somewhere in the level, but some of them are really quite absurd and they don't seem to be documented in-game).
-The combat system is very limited, giving you one combo which can be occasionally canceld into a more powerful AoE.
-The main variety coming from the magic attacks and enemies which negate some of your abilities.
-The main way to go is to stunlock groups of enemies and getting large chains of hits.
+The combat system is very limited, giving you one combo which can be occasionally canceled into a more powerful AoE.
+The main variety comes from each weapon's magic attacks, and the annoying magic resistant enemies, who shoot out a projectile whenever they are hit by a magic attack.

+Generally, DoD is a game of trying to keep a pack of enemies stunlocked so they can't hit you, while building up a big chain to get a health orb.
+This isn't too difficult, since all your attacks interrupt the enemy.
+If you mess up and take several hits, you can die very quickly.
+It's usually worth taking along a weak but fast weapon to quickly build up a big chain and get some health orbs to heal back up.
+Enemy AI varies between the rubbish (the basic soldiers who slowly walk towards you) to the simple but frustrating (ranged enemies who have mastered the trick of kiting), though enemies rarely live long enough after popping into the draw distance to do very much!

+In outdoor missions, you can hop on Angelus.
+This grants you a powerful AoE attack, but because Angelus flies at a constant speed and height, and you can't fire directly underneath you, it takes some practice to consistently hit specific groups of enemies.
+Angelus is also at the mercy of ranged enemies, in particular the 'arbalesters' who fire pinpoint accurate crossbows.
+Take two hits in the air in quick succession, and Caim is dropped to the ground.
+To an extent you can avoid getting shot down by dashing at the right moment or flying in a circle, but often there's no point getting in the air until you've cleared the wizards and arbalesters.

-Hopping on Angelus gives you a an AoE attack, but because Angelus flies at a constant speed and height, and you can't fire directly underneath you, it takes some practice to consistently hit specific groups of enemies.
-In air missions, Angelus also flies at a constant speed, which you can steer with two degrees of freedom (you're always upright).
-You can shoot fireballs in a straight line, or hold down the attack button to target a group of enemies for a weaker but multitarget homing attack.
-Every so many kills, you can unleash a large cloud of homing blasts to clear out a group.
+In the air missions, Angelus also flies at a mostly constant speed, which you can steer with two degrees of freedom (you're always upright).
+The flight model is pretty simple: you are faster while diving, that's basically it.
+You can shoot fireballs ahead in a straight line, or hold down the attack button to target a group of enemies for a weaker but multitarget homing attack.
+Hitting with these basic attacks charges up your magic attack, which lets you emit a large cloud of homing Celestial Alphabet traces to clear out a group.

+Angelus has a right and left dodge and a quick dash forward, each with a short cooldown, and these are your main tools to avoid the *many* enemies who also have homing attacks---quite important, since there is no way to recover health in the air!

 Later on, you unlock companions who join you in the ground missions.
 You pick one to accompany you, and you can summon them three times in a mission.
-When they're out, their health slowly drains and they revert to Caim when it hits zero, but they have ridiculously OP magic which they can spam for the cost of a small amount of health.
+When they're out, their health slowly drains and they revert to Caim when it hits zero, but they have ridiculously OP magic which they can spam, which ignores magic resistance.
+These are the best way to clear out packs of magic resistant enemies.

-Interspersed with these combat sequences are FMV sequences and in-engine cutscenes.
-The FMV sequences are solid by 2003 standards, but now of course look quite dated.
-The story and atmosphere are the the main things to recommend about the game, but you can get a lot of the experience by just looking the cutscenes up on Youtube!
+Interspersed with these combat missions are FMV sequences and in-engine cutscenes.
+The FMV sequences are solid by 2003 standards, and have some great imagery once you get to the more apocalyptic endings.

+Overall, while it is absolutely possible to emulate DoD on PCSX2 without any major issues, including a fanmade 'undub' patch which restores the Japanese voices, I don't recommend it unless you have quite a strong tolerance for old-school, repetitive musou games!
+If you *do* like that kind of thing, hacking through the thousands of enemies is a kind of mindlessly fun thing to do while dissociating, and there is some actual challenge in the timed aerial missions and boss fights.
+However, savestates are absolutely essential, since it's gutting to die and lose all progress in a 25-minute long mission.
+{% endcapture %}

+{% include hidden.html content=gamemechanics id='gamemechanics' title='Game mechanics' %}

-Unlike DoD3, where the different branches would all automatically be unlocked over the course of the story, in DoD 1 the story branches depend on specific actions taken in a level (though you can only access the endings in a specific sequence).
+Unlike DoD3, where the different branches would all automatically be unlocked over the course of the story, in DoD 1 the story branches depend on specific actions taken in a level (typically, beating them within a certain time limit).
 It's not possible to lock yourself out of anything, since you have a chapter select from the start, but it does basically require you to pay attention, or more likely, look it up on GameFAQs.

-Overall, while it is absolutely possible to emulate DoD on PCSX2 without any major issues, including a fanmade 'undub' patch which restores the Japanese voices, I don't massively recommend it unless you have a fair tolerance for old-school, repetitive musou games!
-If you *do* like that kind of thing, hacking through the thousands of enemies is a decent amount of mindless fun.

 ## The Celestial Alphabet

+{% include figure.html src='embed/nier/AgrippaCelestialAlphabet.jpg' alt="A page from Agrippa's manuscript 'Of Occult Philosophy', depicting his invention the Celestial Alphabet." capt="Agrippa&rsquo;s original manuscript page defining the Celestial Alphabet [<a href='https://commons.wikimedia.org/wiki/File:Three_Books_of_Occult_Philosophy-Book_III-Page_439.jpg'>source</a>]" class="float right" %}

 All the games in the DoD/NieR franchise represent magic using the [Celestial Alphabet](https://en.wikipedia.org/wiki/Celestial_Alphabet), which was originally invented as the script of angels by 16th-century occultist Heinrich Cornelius Agrippa.
 In his book <cite>Of Occult Philosophy</cite>, Agrippa presented it as a kind of precursor to Hebrew, which was used by Moses and the Prophets.
 The letters consist of small circles linked by simple geometric lines, mostly based on real Hebrew letters.

 I'm not sure when Yoko Taro got the idea to use it, but it's been part of the series since DoD.
 Casting magic usually leads to circles appearing in the Celestial Alphabet, either floating in the air or running over surfaces.
-In <cite>NieR Automata</cite>, which we'll cover later, the names of bosses are introduced in the Celestial Alphabet on your first run through the game, and then later translated.
-And occasionally when something magic is going on, Celestial letters float around in the air like motes of dust.
+Occasionally when something magic is going on, Celestial letters float around in the air like motes of dust.
+It's also used in interface elements like the target marker in flying missions, or boss names in <cite>NieR: Automata</cite>.

+Like Hebrew, the Celestial Alphabet has only consonants, not vowels.
+Apparently, when used in magic, the letters are usually those of the DNA bases A, C, G and T, representing the human genome---but I have not confirmed this!

 ## The soundtrack

-The DoD/NieR series in part became known for Keiichi Okabe's beautiful, haunting songs, but the original Drag-on Dragoon soundtrack composed by Sano Nobuyoshi and Aihara Takayuki took a different approach to match the disquieting tone of the game.
-It's composed of tiny samples from classical music, recut into long repeating strings---and though it sounds like it would be headache-inducing, it ends up working very well and adding a lot to the game.
+The DoD/NieR series in part became known for Keiichi Okabe's beautiful, haunting songs, but the [Drag-on Dragoon soundtrack](https://www.youtube.com/watch?v=HkrTbleRsqc&list=PL8woW7Kc7z-YLptfM9eO31FlgRaxKNyCD) composed by Sano Nobuyoshi and Aihara Takayuki took a different approach, aiming to match the disquieting tone of the game.
+It's composed of tiny samples from classical music, recut into long repeating strings and riffs---and though it sounds like it would be headache-inducing, it ends up working very well.

 ## Chapter 1: "Beginnings"